Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Returns a list of information about adopters and stewardship activities for each currently adopted site.
+Returns a list of information about adopters and stewardship activities for each currently adopted site, grouped by user and in alphabetical order.

 ```json
 {